Generic Name: paclitaxel protein-bound (PAK li TAX el PRO teen-bound)

 Use birth control to prevent pregnancy while you are receiving Abraxane, whether you are a man or a woman.
 Abraxane use by either parent may cause birth defects.
 Follow your doctor's instructions about how long to prevent pregnancy after your treatment ends.

 It is not known whether paclitaxel protein-bound passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while you are receiving Abraxane.

 How is Abraxane given?

-Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when Abraxane is injected.
+Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when this medicine is injected.

-To make sure Abraxane is helping your condition and not causing harmful effects, your blood will need to be tested often.
+Abraxane can lower blood cells that help your body fight infections and help your blood to clot.
+Your blood will need to be tested often.
 Your cancer treatments may be delayed based on the results of these tests.
-Do not miss any follow-up visits to your doctor.

 What happens if I miss a dose?